wevm/viem/site/docs/clients/public.md

 # Public Client

-A Public Client is an interface to "public" JSON-RPC methods such as retrieving block numbers, transactions, reading from smart contracts, etc through [Public Actions](/docs/actions/public/introduction).
+A Public Client is an interface to "public" [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/) methods such as retrieving block numbers, transactions, reading from smart contracts, etc through [Public Actions](/docs/actions/public/introduction).

 The `createPublicClient` function sets up a Public Client with a given [Transport](/docs/clients/intro) configured for a [Chain](/docs/clients/chains).